-Each free range operation must design/draw a diagram to indicate the location of the CAZ and the RA.
-This diagram needs to include the barn/brooder house and entry room, the range area the layout of the property including roadways, feed bins, manure storage, visitor parking area and a clear distinction of where the two control zones are located.
-This diagram will help to educate farm workers and visitors about the different zones on the farm.
+Each farm must design/draw a diagram to indicate the location of the CAZ and the RA.
+This diagram needs to include the barn and entry room, the layout of the property including roadways, feed bins, manure storage, visitor parking area, and a clear distinction of where the two control zones are located.
+This diagram will help to educate workers and visitors about the different zones on the farm.